devops329/devops/instruction/playwright/playwright.md

     },
 ```

-For simplicity sake, we will only run tests with `chromium`, so delete the other entries.
+For simplicity's sake, we will only run tests with `chromium`, so delete the other entries.
 Once you have modified the file you can install the `chromium` driver.

 ```sh
 npx playwright install --with-deps chromium